richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 <a name="intro"/>
 ## Introduction

-To make it easier to run SnowPlow's Hive-based ETL (extract, transform, load) process on Amazon Elastic MapReduce, we have written the [SnowPlow::EmrEtlRunner] [emr-etl-runner] Ruby gem.
+To make it easier to run SnowPlow's Hive-based ETL (extract, transform, load) process on Amazon Elastic MapReduce, we have written the [SnowPlow::EmrEtlRunner] [emr-etl-runner] Ruby application.

 EmrEtlRunner is a command-line tool which runs and monitors our [Hive-based ETL process] [hive-etl] on EMR, as well as performing the required housekeeping tasks (such as archiving the raw event logs).